junxit/us-congress-bills-114/metadata.md

 - 2016-09-12 — Mrs. Radewagen moved to suspend the rules and pass the bill, as amended.
 - 2016-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5287-5289)
 - 2016-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5287-5289)
+- 2016-09-13 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2016-09-29 — Message on Senate action sent to the House.
+- 2016-09-29 — Resolving differences -- Senate actions: Senate agreed to the House amendment to the Senate bill by Unanimous Consent.(consideration: CR S6286)
+- 2016-09-29 — Senate agreed to the House amendment to the Senate bill by Unanimous Consent. (consideration: CR S6286)
+- 2016-10-03 — Presented to President.
+- 2016-10-03 — Presented to President.
+- 2016-10-14 — Became Public Law No: 114-244.
+- 2016-10-14 — Became Public Law No: 114-244.
+- 2016-10-14 — Signed by President.
+- 2016-10-14 — Signed by President.